zelje/flare-p-chain-indexer/README.md

 * `/query/integrity`
 * `/query/prepareAttestation`

-The executable can be built with with `go build services/main/main.go`.
+The executable can be built with with `go build services/main/services.go`.

-The configuration is read from `toml` file `config.toml`.
+The configuration is read from `toml` file.
 The settings for `[db]`, `[logger]` are the same as for the indexer above.
-Specific settings are:
+Specific settings are listed below.

+Config file can be specified using the command line parameter `--config`, e.g., `./services --config config.local.toml`.
+The default config file name is `config.toml`.

 ```toml
 [chain]